 Screening should start at age 21.
-After the first test:

-After age 65 to 70: Most women can stop having Pap smears as long as they have had three negative tests within the past 10 years.
+- Most women can stop having Pap tests after age 65 to 70 as long as they have had 3 negative tests within the past 10 years.

-You may not need to have a Pap smear if you have had a total hysterectomy (uterus and cervix removed) and have not had an abnormal Pap smear, cervical cancer, or other pelvic cancer.
-Discuss this with your doctor.
+You may not need to have a Pap test if you have had a total hysterectomy (uterus and cervix removed) and have not had an abnormal Pap test, cervical cancer, or other pelvic cancer.
+Discuss this with your provider.

 Abnormal results are grouped as follows: